-A prospectus in electronic format may be made available on the web sites maintained by the underwriters, or selling group members, if any, participating in this offering may distribute prospectuses electronically.
-The representatives may agree to allocate a number of units to underwriters and selling group members for sale to their online brokerage account holders.
+A prospectus in electronic format may be made available on the web sites maintained by the underwriters, or selling group members, if any, participating in this offering and the underwriters participating in this offering may distribute prospectuses electronically.
+The representative may agree to allocate a number of units to underwriters and selling group members for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters and selling group members that will make internet distributions on the same basis as other allocations.